-There are lots of ways to make extra money aside from picking up a second job.
-Selling your body for scientific or medical purposes is a legitimate and legal way to earn a little bit of extra cash.
+Aside from getting a second job, there are plenty of ways to make extra money.
+Selling your body for scientific or medical purposes is a legitimate way to earn cash.

 2 of 8

 Artisans, beauticians and wig makers are happy to buy your lengthy tresses for a pretty penny, says Marlys Fladeland, founder of the Victorian Hairwork Society, which buys long tresses and uses them to craft jewelry, purses and other objects.